shaanrockz/mlp/README.md

 MLP written from scratch

-layers : number of nodes in each layers, \n lr : learning rate for individual layers, \n tr_func : transfer function for individual layers (0 - tanh, 1 - sigmoid, 2 - linear)
+layers : number of nodes in each layers,

+lr : learning rate for individual layers,

+tr_func : transfer function for individual layers (0 - tanh, 1 - sigmoid, 2 - linear)